davidlaprade/davidlaprade.github.io/_posts/2018-9-8-optimal-roth-vs-traditional-mix.md

 To do this, I assumed the following:

-* the current tax laws won't change
+* the current tax laws won't change, in particular:
+  * the brackets don't change
+  * the standard deduction amount doesn't change
+* you take the standard deduction each year
 * you're currently married and will stay married
+* your salary keeps pace with inflation
+* social security benefits keep pace with inflation
-* both your salary and retirement account max-contributions will (at least) keep pace with inflation (IRA contribution limits have averaged a 6% yearly increase, 401ks a 4% increase)
+* the max-contributions for retirement accounts will (at least) keep pace with inflation (IRA contribution limits have averaged a 6% yearly increase, 401ks a 4% increase, both above 3% average inflation)
-* you take the standard deduction each year (and the standard deduction doesn't change)
 * you don't withdraw from your retirement accounts before you can take qualified distributions, so you don't pay any penalties
-* during retirement, you spend money in this order of preference: retirement income, traditional accounts, roth accounts
+* during retirement, you spend money in this order of preference: social security benefits, retirement income, traditional accounts, then finally roth accounts
 * you make your contributions in one lump sum at the beginning of each year
 * your investment portfolio won't change composition before retirement, e.g. in the way it's normally recommended that one slowly transition to lower-risk assets as retirement approaches
-* non-IRA retirement accounts (e.g. 401k, 403b, etc.) are all rolled over into IRAs, and so the laws governing IRAs apply to all of the retirement funds you accumulate
+* non-IRA retirement accounts (e.g. 401k, 403b, etc.) are all rolled over into
+  their corresponding IRAs (i.e. a traditional 401k gets rolled over into a traditional IRA), and so the laws governing IRAs apply to all of the retirement funds you accumulate
+* you don't collect Social Security until you qualify at age 65

 Any of all of these assumptions might be false.
-But I contend that with respect to answering our questions they constitute at worst a rounding error.
+But I contend that with respect to answering our questions they constitute at worst a rounding error -- or, we have no way of knowing whether they will be true or not.

 ### Running Simulations

 The next step was to actually run some simulations.
 Ideally, the simulation would take as input the variables noted above (current age, age of retirement, cost of living, etc.) and produce as output the age at which one would run out of money.
-This would allow me to have a very quick way to compare different strategies.
+This would allow me to have a quick, objective way to compare different strategies.

 I also wanted to allow others to run simulations.
 This was in part out of a